byu-oit/terraform-aws-humio-logger/README.md

 # Terraform AWS Humio Logger

-Infrastructure to watch a CloudWatch log groups and forward their logs to a Humio log repository.
+Forward CloudWatch log groups, metrics, and metric statistics to a Humio log repository.

 #### [New to Terraform Modules at BYU?](https://devops.byu.edu/terraform/index.html)